 Every data scientist will likely have to perform linear regression tasks and predictive modeling processes at some point in their studies or career.
-For those of you looking to learn more about the topic or complete some sample assignments, this article will introduce 10 open datasets for linear regression.
-Additionally, some of the datasets on this list include regression tasks for you to complete with the data.
+For those of you looking to learn more about the topic or complete some sample assignments, this article will introduce open linear regression datasets you can download today.
+Additionally, some of the datasets on this list include sample regression tasks for you to complete with the data.

 Linear Regression Datasets for Machine Learning

 This dataset includes data taken from cancer.gov about deaths due to cancer in the United States.
 Along with the dataset, the author includes a full walkthrough on how they sourced and prepared the data, their exploratory analysis, model selection, diagnostics, and interpretation.